Coffeelot/cw-racingapp/README.md

 4. Add the item image to your inventory image folder

 ### Setup Notes
-> Step 2 needs to be repeated when you update

-> You only need either this resource and [cw-performance](https://github.com/Coffeelot/cw-performance).
+> You only need both this resource and [cw-performance](https://github.com/Coffeelot/cw-performance).

 > Depending on how you're setting it up, you might want to spawn yourself a racingapp item and create an account.
+This can be done in 4 ways: Via the trader or laptop (See respetive config option for more info), the racingapp ui (requires an already existing account - BY DEFAULT THIS ALSO REQUIRES A JOB.
+SEE LAPTOP CONFIG SETTINGS) or the command.

 ### Use in game
 Use the command `createracinguser` to do this.
 For example:
 `/createracinguser god 1 IReadTheReadme`
 This will create a god account for the user with serverID 1 (probably you if you're on your dev server) called IReadTheReadme.
 Spawn the item `racing_gps` normally and use it.
+> Some users have reported this not working and throwing an error.
+It seems this is related to Core issues.
+The order of the input might differ for some cores for some reason.
+The server side printout should help you determine the order.
+Just type it in according to that instead.

 # Want to change the look?
 RacingApp is built in VUE, this means you can't just edit the files directly.
 This requires some more know-how than just developing with basic html/js.
 You can find out more information in this [Boilerplate Repo](https://github.com/alenvalek/fivem-vuejs-boilerplate).